Joel Flaum: Notable opinions

 "Consequently, employment discrimination based on an employee’s interracial relationship is, in part, tied to an enumerated trait: the employee’s race.
 This type of discrimination is prohibited by Title VII.

 The same principle applies here.
 Ivy Tech allegedly refused to promote Professor Hively because she was homosexual—or (A) a woman who is (B) sexually attracted to women.
 Thus, the College allegedly discriminated against Professor Hively, at least in part, because of her sex.
 I conclude that Title VII, as its text provides, does not allow this."

 Flaum was joined by Kenneth Francis Ripple in his concurrence, and the two of them joined part of the majority opinion written by Diane Wood.

 On April 19, 2018, Flaum was the deciding vote in blocking Indiana's fetal burial requirement.
 Flaum was also in the 3–0 majority to block Indiana's ban on abortions due to race, sex, or disability.
 The majority opinion was written by William J. Bauer, and the 2–1 and 3–0 discrepancy comes from the partial dissent of Daniel Anthony Manion.

 On June 25, 2018, Flaum again cast the decisive vote in favor of abortion rights, to deny rehearing of the April 2018 cases.
 The U.S. Supreme Court partially overturned and partially declined to review the opinion in Box v.
 Planned Parenthood of Indiana and Kentucky, Inc.

 Despite his 2018 votes in favor of abortion rights, on November 1, 2019, Flaum voted to rehear a case after a three-judge panel blocked Indiana's parental notification requirements.
 Flaum joined a dissent written by Michael Stephen Kanne.

 On September 7, 2018, Flaum ruled that the felon dispossession statutes that barred felons from getting rifles does not violate the Second Amendment.
 Flaum was joined by Kenneth Francis Ripple over the dissent of Amy Coney Barrett.

 In June 2020, Flaum, joined by Judge Amy St. Eve and then-Judge Amy Coney Barrett, held that during resentencing under the First Step Act, a previous sentence over double the United States Federal Sentencing Guidelines range could not simply be reimposed without explanation.

+Personal life and death

+Flaum was married to Delilah Flaum and previously had been married to television producer Thea Flaum.
+He died in Elkhorn, Wisconsin on December 4, 2024, at the age of 88.